Okay folks, buckle up — we’re going on a little trip…

 The Concorde ultimately fell victim to the sunk cost fallacy—the belief that sunk costs (in this case, the billions of dollars invested in developing and building the Concorde) should be considered when making future decisions.

-In reality, investors could have saved billions if they had abandoned their efforts once they realized the project was a dud.
-But this cognitive bias is more common than you might think, and it might affect how you make financial decisions with your hard-earned cash.
+Investors could have saved billions if they had abandoned their efforts once they realized the project was a dud.
+But this cognitive bias is more common than you might think, affecting your financial decisions with your hard-earned cash.

 The Concorde Fallacy (or sunk cost fallacy) is the tendency to continue investing in something because you have already invested so much in it, even if it is no longer a good investment.

 Imagine you buy stock in a popular large company.
-As the economy shifts over time, the value of the company decreases, but you continue to hold the stock and invest even as the price plummets because you fear losing out on your original investment.
+As the economy shifts over time, the company’s value decreases.
+Still, you continue to hold the stock and invest even as the price plummets because you fear losing out on your original investment.
 This is an example of sunk cost fallacy in action.

 In this case, the sunk cost is the price of the stock.
 So even though it would be better to leave early and avoid wasting more time on the crashing stock, the Concorde Fallacy leads you to stay, losing you more money in the long run.

-It is important to remember that sometimes, sunk costs are irrelevant to the decision-making process.
-Once an expense has been incurred, it cannot be changed, so there is no point in continuing to invest more time or money.
+It is important to remember that sometimes, sunk costs are irrelevant to decision-making.
+Once an expense has been incurred, it cannot be changed, so there is no point in investing more time or money.

 You can avoid the Concorde Fallacy by focusing on the future and only considering the costs and benefits of the current situation rather than remaining hung up on past decisions.
-This will help you to make better decisions and avoid wasting time and money on projects that aren’t profitable.
+This will help you make better decisions and avoid wasting time and money on unprofitable projects.